 Hayley is a literary studies scholar and digital humanist.
 Currently a Visiting Assistant Professor of Multi-ethnic & Latinx Literature at the College of the Holy Cross, she holds a PhD in English from the University of Connecticut, where she was also the 2019-2020 Humanities Institute Dissertation Research Fellow.
 She completed her MA in English at Trinity College (Hartford) and BA in English and Spanish at Worcester State University.

-I’m also at work on a digital project examining the growing genre of school shooting fiction.
-I’ve shared some initial work from the project at conferences for the American Literature Association, Children’s Literature Association, and the Northeast Modern Language Association.
+Hayley’s current book project examines anti-racist, feminist activism in arts and literature as responses to contemporary US mass traumas.
+She also runs the School Shooting Fiction Archive, a digital humanities project-in-development examining the growing genre of school shooting fiction.
+The SSF archive works brings together analyses of author demographics, publishing trends, and text analysis as a way to be more critical about how we talk about disability and race in gun violence.
+Hayley has shared some initial work from the project at conferences for the American Literature Association, Children’s Literature Association, and the Northeast Modern Language Association.
 Check out some early data analyses from those presentations here.

-Outside of higher ed., I like to spend time playing games, re-embracing a love for reading with new-to-me fantasy & YA series, and eating serious amounts of chips.
-I also have a cat named Bellatrix (less Death Eater, more Bonham Carter) who is a big fan of walking across keyboards and contributing to my work.
+Outside of higher ed., Hayley is diving into reading more fantasy & YA series and eating serious amounts of chips.
+She also has a cat named Bellatrix (less after the Death Eater, more Bonham Carter) who is a big fan of walking across keyboards and contributing to her work.